 The aim of this study is to determine whether the use of NSAIDs increases the risk of severe complications from COVID-19, and to investigate whether patients with asthma and Type 2 respiratory inflammation are at increased risk of severe complications from COVID-19.
 Our results will aim to answer two key questions that are currently plaguing the ongoing clinical assessment and treatment of patients with COVID-19: (1) Does use of NSAIDs change expression of ACE2 in nasal epithelial cells or affect levels of SARS-CoV2-relevant angiotensin peptides in serum and nasal fluid?
 (2) Compared to healthy controls, do patients with aspirin-exacerbated respiratory disease (AERD) have altered expression of nasal ACE2 or altered levels of angiotensin peptides in serum and nasal fluid?

-These studies use retrospective chart review to investigate the impact of having a reported allergy to aspirin or another NSAID on the outcomes of pain medication prescriptions, opioid prescriptions, and the subsequent risk of sustained opioid use or of developing opioid use disorder in populations of patients who have chronic back pain or who undergo elective surgeries.
+These studies use retrospective chart review to investigate the impact of having a reported allergy to aspirin or another NSAID on the outcomes of pain medication prescriptions, opioid prescriptions, and the subsequent risk of sustained opioid use or of develop opioid use disorder in populations of patients undergoing elective surgeries.

 This is a prospective registry of patients with a history of possible allergic reaction to aspirin or another NSAID who undergo a formal allergy evaluation and potentially oral NSAID challenge in order to better understand the risk factors for true NSAID hypersensitivities.